CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** IAAS-Storage

-1. **Q: You have an EC2 instance that has an unencrypted volume.
+???+ question "Q: You have an EC2 instance that has an unencrypted volume.
 You want to create another encrypted volume from this unencrypted volume.
-Which of the following steps can achieve this?**
+Which of the following steps can achieve this?"

     1. Just simply create a copy of the unencrypted volume, you will have the option to encrypt the volume.
     2. Create a snapshot of the unencrypted volume and then while creating a volume from the snapshot you can encrypt it